New Music on Boom

 Smokey Robinson - Be Thankful For What You’ve Got - from his upcoming new album of covers, this is Smokey’s interpretation of the William DeVaughn song

-The Waterboys - Andy (A Guy Like You) - described as a sonic evocation of the high 60s, this is the new single from forthcoming album Life, Death and Dennis Hopper
+The Waterboys - I Don't Know How I Made It - this is the latest single from their current album Life, Death and Dennis Hopper

 Van Morrison - Down To Joy - its first official release, after memorably featuring in Kenneth Branagh’s Oscar and BAFTA winning film ‘Belfast’